joyitree/Youtube-automation-with-python/README.md

 # Youtube-automation-with-python

-it's a voice control automation.
+it's a voice control youtube automation.

-it's helps like a voice assistant.

-it's an coding repository... the technology here used is python. if any one run this code on their laptop in a python environment then it will work.
+any one can open the youtube manually or search something using assistant's help.

+# Python packages needed

+1. pyttsx3
+2. speech_recognition
+3. webbrowser
+4. time
+5. pywhatkit